JimmyRaill/KRAKENBOTZYN/FINAL_DELIVERY.md

 ## NEXT STEPS FOR JIMMY

 ### Option A: Accept Conservative Behavior (Recommended)
-- Zyn is working correctly
+- Zin is working correctly
 - Waiting for high-probability setups
 - 56% NO_TRADE is NORMAL in choppy markets
 - Quality over quantity